davidwolfson613/AugmentedReality/README.md

     python script.py

+In order to install all the required packages, run the following command from the command line:

+    pip install -r requirements.txt

 NOTE: The filepaths are all relative, so be sure to keep the "wall.mp4" and "flag.png" files in the "to_use" directory.
 As mentioned above, if you would like to apply augmented reality to different files, please make the relevant changes to the file paths in the "script.py" file.